 At Homescape Pets, we take a holistic and integrative approach to pet health and pet care.
 We know from experience that illness, disease, or even just unhappiness isn’t something that merely happens on its own.
 Animals are whole beings, influenced by the environment around them and all that their environments entail.

 One example of this approach is considering your pet’s diet as a factor when it comes to allergies, intolerances, or illnesses caused by certain foods.
 Every living being on earth has a unique biological makeup designed to consume and process specific foods.
 As omnivores, humans have both flat and sharp teeth: flat teeth help grind down those yummy greens, while sharp teeth help tear through meat.
 That’s one way to begin understanding what species appropriate nutrition means.
-It’s a silly example, but for humans, species appropriate food would be almost anything edible and healthy for our bodies, and not, say, raw meat, which can make us seriously ill.
+It’s a silly example, but for humans, species appropriate food would be almost anything edible and healthy for our bodies.

 So what does species appropriate food look like for cats and dogs?
 It means feeding your animal as nature intended for their species.
 For pets, this question is a little more complex, so let’s break it down by animal and start with the canines!